Codecademy/docs/content/swiftui/concepts/views/terms/table/table.md

-### You interact with the table by selecting one or more rows and then performing actions from the toolbar or a context menu.
+Tables are interacted with by selecting one or more rows and then performing actions from the toolbar or a context menu.

 To make rows of a table selectable, provide a binding to a selection variable
 * Binding to a single instance of the table data’s id type creates a single-selection table